Best League Finish

-Notts lifted the Anglo-Italian Cup at Wembley after beating Ascoli 2-1 in season 1994/95 having been unsuccessful finalists the previous season.
+Notts lifted the Anglo-Italian Cup at Wembley after beating Ascoli 2-1 in season 1994/95 having been runners-up the previous season.

 *The Associate Members Cup is now referred to as The Football League Trophy but more commonly known by whoever happens to be sponsoring it.

 For a list of results in the Nottinghamshire F.A.

 15-0 v Rotherham in a 1st Round FA Cup tie at Trent Bridge on 24th October 1885.

 Notts record league victory is 11-1 v Newport County at Meadow Lane in a 3rd tier fixture on 15th January 1949 whilst the best away league win is 8-1 at Accrington on 12th October 1889.